 Here are the three most common types of garage:

-This is where the garage is inside the house and is the cheapest one to convert.
+This is where the garage is inside the house and is the cheapest type to convert.

 This type of garage is attached to the house, usually by a shared wall.
 An attached garage will have its own roof and several outer walls that will need reinforcing and/or insulating.
 If the roof is a “flat roof” you may want to convert it to a pitched tiled roof.
 These garages are the next most expensive option.

 Detached garages are separate from the main house and are the most expensive to convert.
 Depending on the structure, you’ll probably need to add an extra wall to each side, insulate it, convert it to a tiled roof if it’s flat and install piping for fresh and waste water.
 The amount of work involved with detached garage conversions makes them prohibitively expensive.
 It might be better to knock down the garage and build from scratch.

 Integral and attached garages can usually be converted under “Permitted Development” rules.
 This means you don’t need to apply for planning permission if the conversion doesn’t increase the overall size (footprint) of the house and doesn’t drastically change its appearance.